SCHOLARSHIP

 -

-The final approval of an award will be made sometime in May.
+Final award decisions will be made in mid-May.